The south of France; what's where....Click any yellowed area on the map to open up a more detailed page or pages.

 Nimes' Maison Carrée - a finely preserved Roman temple

 The southern end on the Languedoc includes the eastern end of the Pyrenees, a natural land barrier between France and Spain.
 The foothills of the Pyrenees are a beautiful mild part of France, famous for fruit and flowers.
-It is an arid part of France that was frequently fought over in the Middle Ages, and the famous "Cathar castles" stand witness today to this troubled past. the eastern Pyrenees can be discovered by taking an exciting journey on the historic Yellow train up into the mountains.
+It is an arid part of France that was frequently fought over in the Middle Ages, and the famous "Cathar castles" and the fortifications of the city of Carcassonne stand witness today to this troubled past. the eastern Pyrenees can be discovered by taking an exciting journey on the historic Yellow train up into the mountains.

 For further west, towards the Atlantic, see Gascony .